Saint Walker

-Saint Walker is a fictional comic book character appearing in American comic books and other associated media published by DC Comics.
-He is an alien member of the galactic Blue Lantern Corps, an organization dedicated to spreading peace and harmony through the power of hope throughout the universe.
+Saint Walker (Bro'Dee Walker) is a fictional comic book character appearing in American comic books and other associated media published by DC Comics.
+He is an alien member of the galactic Blue Lantern Corps, an organization dedicated to spreading peace and harmony through the power of hope.

 Publication history

-Saint Walker first appeared in Green Lantern (vol. 4) #25 and was created by Geoff Johns and Ethan Van Sciver.
+Saint Walker first appeared in Green Lantern (vol. 4) #25 and was created by writer Geoff Johns and artist Ethan Van Sciver.
+His name is derived from Green Lantern fan Brady Walker.